apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 references to the underlying modules that consume them.

 <div class="alert alert-info"><strong>Be Selective</strong><p>
 This section is meant as a guide only.
-Do <strong>NOT</strong> copy/paste the entire collection of settings into your CAS configuration; rather pick only the properties that you need.</p></div>
+Do <strong>NOT</strong> copy/paste the entire collection of settings into your CAS configuration; rather pick only the properties that you need.
+Do NOT enable settings unless you are certain of their purpose and do NOT copy settings into your configuration only to keep them as <i>reference</i>.
+All these ideas lead to upgrade headaches, maintenance nightmares and premature aging.</p></div>

 Note that property names can be specified in very relaxed terms.
 For instance `cas.someProperty`, `cas.some-property`, `cas.some_property`